bozidarlabas/news-app/README.md

 # News App
 This application is developed, incorporating essential components such as:

+**Clean Architecture**: The application adheres to the Clean Architecture principles, which emphasize the separation of concerns and the independence of business logic from external frameworks and libraries.

 **Dependency Injection** ([get-it](https://pub.dev/packages/get_it)): The application employs dependency injection to promote a loosely coupled and easily maintainable codebase.
 By injecting dependencies, it facilitates the management and testing of components in isolation.

 **API Services** ([retrofit](https://pub.dev/packages/retrofit)): The app integrates API services to communicate with remote servers, enabling data retrieval and interaction with external resources.